TumCucTom/Advent-Of-Code-24/README.md

 ## Finishing Notes:

-I didn't really challenge myself this year and just did it in python which is easy and comfortably for me.
+I didn't really challenge myself this year and just did it in python (which im comfortable with) and didn't go for speed (in running time or leaderboard).

 Next year I would like to learn Rust and compete in the [Codspeed](https://codspeed.io/advent?utm_source=aoc) Aoc challenge.
 I'll probably redo a previous year in Rust soon!